 Since its founding, MailChimp has used social media platforms to exude that quirky, fun startup personality that millennial social media fiends adore.
-But we came to love them most the day they took their sponsorship of the virally successful NPR podcast “Serial” to a new height—tipping their hats to their own “Mailkimp” ad with this witty instagram post.

 On Instagram, MailChimp manages the best blend of promoting a culture instead of a product and not taking themselves too seriously.
 That’s probably why the company was recently named one of the 10 best B2B Instagram profiles by Social Media B2B.
 And although Instagram is clearly the company’s platform of choice, they do carry that same quirky-fun culture across their social media presence.